 All judgments rendered by the Supreme Court since its inception in 2009 are freely available for download in PDF format from the Court's website by clicking on the Decided Cases tab.
 Cases are arranged by year of decision in reverse chronological order, but it is also possible to search by keyword.
 For information about pending cases, click on the Current Cases tab.
 Judgments rendered by the Supreme Court's predecessor, the Appellate Committee of the House of Lords (the "Law Lords"), may be accessed from this online archive, which covers the period from 1996-2009.

-Courts & Tribunals Website of the UK Judiciary
+Courts & Tribunals Website (Judiciary of England & Wales)

-The Courts and Tribunals website selectively publishes recent judgments rendered in civil and criminal cases.
-Both trial court and appellate court judgments are included, and most are available for download in PDF format.
+The Courts and Tribunals website selectively publishes recent judgments rendered in civil and criminal cases in England and Wales.
+Both trial and appellate court judgments are included.
+Most are available for download in PDF format.
 Coverage is limited to higher profile cases decided within the last three to four years.

 Scottish Courts & Tribunals Website

 Provides access to selected recent judgments issued by various courts and tribunals in Scotland.
 Scroll down to select the desired court or tribunal.
 After the page refreshes, browse chronologically or search by keyword.

 Academic users of Bloomberg Law may download pleadings, judgments, and other litigation documents filed electronically in selected UK courts.
 To access this material, log in to Bloomberg Law with your individual user name and password.
 Then navigate to Bloomberg Law Dockets.
 Use the Courts menu to select International Dockets.
 Then scroll down to select one or more of the following courts:

 You may limit docket searches to a single court (or division thereof) or search across the dockets of multiple courts.
 Dates of coverage vary by court.